microsoft/sarif-tutorials/docs/2-Basics.md

 The `"index": 0` says "To find more information about the artifact at this location, look at the `artifact` object at index 0 in the array `run.artifacts`."

+When `artifactLocation.index` is present, `artifactLocation.uri` is redundant, because you can find it in the linked `artifact` object.
+A tool can choose to omit `uri` to make the log file smaller, or to include it to make the file more understandable to a human reader.<sup><a href="#note-12">12</a></sup>

 There are many places in SARIF where a property named `index` (or sometimes a more specific name, like `ruleIndex`) establishes a link from a SARIF object to another object that resides in an array.
 For each such property, the spec explains which array to look in.